jared-nishikawa/after-hours/exercises/data_structures.md

 ## Assignment 0

 Create a "Vector" class.
-Add a dot product method.
+Implement methods for addition and dot product.

 ## Assignment 1